 ccTLD Participation in the Overall Transition Planning Process

 IANA has responsibility for the day-to-day management of the DNS so this transition process is of direct importance to all managers of TLDs, including ccTLDs.
-They are therefore encouraged to make themselves aware of these proposed changes and to become actively engaged as planning for the change and specific proposals emerge as part of the process.
-The ccNSO and the Regional ccTLD organizations, AFTLD, APTLD, LACTLD and CENTR all intend to participate actively on behalf of their members.
-Those ccTLDs that are not members of either the ccNSO or a regional organization are nevertheless encouraged to make contact with them so that they might keep informed and make their input known.
+The Country Code Name Supporting Organization (the ccNSO) therefore encourages all ccTLD managers – whether or not they are ccNSO members – to learn about the proposed changes and become actively engaged as planning and specific proposals emerge.
+The ccNSO and the Regional ccTLD organizations, AFTLD, APTLD, LACTLD and CENTR all intend to participate actively on behalf of their members. ccTLDs that are not members of either the ccNSO or a regional organization are also encouraged to contact the ccNSO and/or regional organizations in order to stay informed and make their input known.
 All ccTLDs are of course welcome to join either or both the ccNSO and their regional organization.

 ccTLD Participation on the Coordinating Group

-The ICANN announcement stated that the Coordination Group will be comprised of 27 individual members who will be selected through their respective communities and processes and that ‘care is urged to ensure diligent observance to diversity standards and to guard against any conflict of interest.”
+The ICANN announcement stated that the Coordination Group will be comprised of 27 individual members who will be selected through their respective communities and processes and that “care is urged to ensure diligent observance to diversity standards and to guard against any conflict of interest.”
 Four of these 27 places on the Coordinating Group are reserved for ccTLD operators, both ccNSO members and non-ccNSO members, as selected by the ccNSO.
 This is the text of the announcement: “Country Code Names Supporting Organisation (ccNSO and non-ccNSO Country Code Top-Level Domain [ccTLD] operators, as selected by the ccNSO)”.

 ICANN also indicated that Coordination Group members will not be remunerated but that travel, meal and lodging costs for Coordination Group members to participate in Coordination Group meetings will be covered by ICANN, upon request and in accordance with ICANN's community travel support guidelines.